 Read more of this post here ...

-authors publish are timeless and relevant, regardless of when the articles are
+authors post are very timeless and relevant, regardless of when their articles are originally published.

 We encourage and welcome you to look back through the blog archives for Marty Keenan.
 All of this author's archives are listed here, on the right side of this page.